-SCIENCE Mindmeld
+• SCIENCE • Mindmeld

-This personnel has two red [Skill] • icons and is not a mission specialist.
+This personnel has two red $[\mathsf{Skill}] \bullet \mathsf{icons}$ and is not a mission specialist.

-- tractor beam A type of ship's special equipment.
+tractor beam - A type of ship's special equipment.
 A tractor beam has no built-in functions, but is activated by other cards, such as Activate Tractor Beam, Engage Shuttle Operations, and Ship Seizure.
 See towing.

-Transporter Drones - This Equipment card's STRENGTH cannot be used outside of battle - or modified by cards that affect personnel STRENGTH.
-It is not a weapon. - Transporter Mixup Because a group of personnel beams simultaneously, all four of the personnel discarded by this incident are considered to leave play simultaneously (the cards are still placed in the discard pile one at a time so the opponent can see them).
-See exchanging cards. - Transporter Skill When using a card (such as Invasive Beam-in) requires Transporter Skill aboard a ship, the Transporter Skill personnel must remain on the ship to operate the transporters.
-See Miracle Worker, tribble. - transporters All ships and facilities have transporters unless otherwise specified.
+Transporter Drones - This Equipment card's STRENGTH cannot be used outside of battle or modified by cards that affect personnel STRENGTH.
+It is not a weapon.

+Transporter Mixup - Because a group of personnel beams simultaneously, all four of the personnel discarded by this incident are considered to leave play simultaneously (the cards are still placed in the discard pile one at a time so the opponent can see them).
+See exchanging cards.

+Transporter Skill - When using a card (such as Invasive Beam-in) requires Transporter Skill aboard a ship, the Transporter Skill personnel must remain on the ship to operate the transporters.
+See Miracle Worker, tribble.

+transporters - All ships and facilities have transporters unless otherwise specified.
 You may not operate your opponent's transporters unless you are allowed to use his facility (except when infiltrating; see infiltration icon).

 Transporters are not special equipment.
-See beaming
+See beaming.

-Transwarp Drone (Two of Nineteen) - This personnel may download one doorway or interrupt whose title includes "Transwarp, i.e., Transwarp Network Gateway (doorway) or Transwarp Conduit (interrupt).
+Transwarp Drone (Two of Nineteen) - This personnel may download one doorway or interrupt whose title includes "Transwarp," i.e., Transwarp Network Gateway (doorway) or Transwarp Conduit (interrupt).

-- Transwarp Network Gateway Revised text: Seed one during facility phase on any spaceline end OR play on any spaceline location where you have a [Nav] Borg.
-Any player may play a Transwarp Conduit (or another copy of this doorway) to allow moving any or all of that player's ships ...
+Transwarp Network Gateway - Erratum:

+Seed one during facility phase on any spaceline end OR play on any spaceline location where you have a [Nav] Borg.
+Any player may play a Transwarp Conduit (or another copy of this doorway) to allow moving any or all of that player's ships from this Transwarp Network Gateway to another.
+OR Downloads Transwarp Conduit (discard doorway).

 To move ships through Transwarp Network Gateways, there must already be in play two copies of this doorway at different locations.

 You must play another Transwarp Network Gateway doorway or a Transwarp Conduit interrupt each time you wish to move a ship (or group of ships) through the gateway network.
 This does not use any of the ship's RANGE, but is still normal ship movement, requiring full staffing.

 Playing a Transwarp Network Gateway requires a [Nav] Borg present even when download (e.g., with the Borg Outpost's special download icon).
+See spaceline.

-See - spaceline. - Traveler, The This personnel's skill enables normal ship movement requiring full staffing, similar to the Wormhole interrupt, but is restricted to the current spaceline. - Traveler: Transcendence, The This event nullifies all Static Warp Bubbles in play or played later, either yours or your opponent's. - treaties Treaty cards make one player's cards of two or more different affiliations compatible and allow them to mix and cooperate.
+Traveler, The - This personnel's skill enables normal ship movement requiring full staffing, similar to the Wormhole interrupt, but is restricted to the current spaceline.

+Traveler: Transcendence, The - This event nullifies all Static Warp Bubbles in play or played later, either yours or your opponent's.

+treaties - Treaty cards make one player's cards of two or more different affiliations compatible and allow them to mix and cooperate.
 They do not change any card's affiliation or make them matching affiliation.

 If a treaty is destroyed, incompatible personnel aboard a ship or facility are placed under house arrest.

 Treaties do not "chain."
 If you have Treaty: Federation/Bajoran and Treaty: Federation/Klingon in play, your Bajorans may not mix with your Klingons.
-You must also play

-Treaty: Bajoran/Klingon for all three groups to mix.
+You must also play Treaty: Bajoran/Klingon for all three groups to mix.